CoCoNut0310/rock-paper-scissors-python/README.md

 ![Logo](logo.svg)

 ---
-Welcome to the Python version of the Rock, Paper, Scissors game!
+Welcome to the Rock, Paper, Scissors game in python version!
 This command-line game allows you to challenge the computer in a classic game of Rock, Paper, Scissors.
+Computer will choose among ROCK, PAPER and SCISSOR randomly.
 Play to see who wins!
+Good Luck!

 ## Table of Contents 📚